rest-for-physics/framework/README.md

 ### Installing

 The only mandatory prerequisite of REST is ROOT6.
 Details on the installation of ROOT will be found at the [ROOT's official site](https://root.cern.ch).
-One may directly find binary distributions on its [download page](https://root.cern.ch/downloading-root).
+One may directly find binary distributions on its [download page](https://root.cern.ch/downloading-root), although compiling and installing on your system from source is recommended since it is important that ROOT and REST have been compiled for the same system architecture and compiler version.
-If not, try to compile and install it manually.

 Before starting the REST installation, make sure you are running the desired ROOT version and binary.